 Bathing your dog:

-Once your pup gets bigger, many times they don't like baths.
-Especially if your pup tested as a 5 or tying as a 5 personality.
-During the warm months you can give your dog a shower outside using the hose, shampoo, and a scrub brush.
+During the warm months, you can give your dog a shower outside using the hose, shampoo, and a scrub brush.
 During the winter months you can do the same but using warm water.
 We run a hose from our bathroom to the outside to give them a warm shower, but outdoors.
-I step on their leash to keep them in place while I spray and scrub away, using my hands I squeegee the excess water off, then towel dry them.
+I step on their leash to keep them in place while I spray and scrub away, using my hands I squeegee the excess water off, then towel-dry them.

 Here is what you need to replicate: